gurnec/btcrecover/TUTORIAL.md

     %0,20-A/Long/Password/with/symbols/that/maybe/was/partially/copy/pasted%0,20-

 Different versions of this password will be tried removing up to 20 characters from either end.

 Here are the three types of contracting wildcards:

- * `%0,2-` - removes between 0 and 2 adjacent characters (total) taken from either side of the wildcard
+ * `%0,5-` - removes between 0 and 5 adjacent characters (total) taken from either side of the wildcard
- * `%0,2<` - removes between 0 and 2 adjacent characters only from the wildcard's left
+ * `%0,5<` - removes between 0 and 5 adjacent characters only from the wildcard's left
- * `%0,2>` - removes between 0 and 2 adjacent characters only from the wildcard's right
+ * `%0,5>` - removes between 0 and 5 adjacent characters only from the wildcard's right

 You may want to note that a contracting wildcard in one token can potentially remove characters from other tokens, but it will never remove or cross over another wildcard.
-Here's an example to fully illustrate this:
+Here's an example to fully illustrate this (feel free to skip to the next section if you're not interested in these specific details):

     AAAA%0,10>BBBB
     xxxx%dyyyy

 These two tokens each have eight normal letters.
 The first token has a contracting wildcard which removes up to 10 characters from its right, and the second token has an expanding wildcard which expands to a single digit.

 One of the passwords generated from these tokens is `AAAABBxxxx5yyyy`, which comes from selecting the first token followed by the second token, and then applying the wildcards with the contracting wildcard removing two characters.
 Another is `AAAAxx5yyyy` which comes from the same tokens, but the contracting wildcard now is removing six characters, two of which are from the second token.

 The digit and the `yyyy` will never be removed by the contracting wildcard because other wildcards are never removed or crossed over.
 Even though the contracting wildcard is set to remove up to 10 characters, `AAAAyyy` will never be produced because the `%d` blocks it.

+## The Passwordlist ##

+If you already have a simple list of whole passwords you'd like to test, and you don't need any of the features described above, you can use the `--passwordlist` command-line option (instead of the `--tokenlist` option as described later in the [Running *btcrecover*](#running-btcrecover) section).

+If you specify `--passwordlist` without a file, *btcrecover* will prompt you to type in a list of passwords, one per line, in the Command Prompt window.
+If you already have a text file with the passwords in it, you can use `--passwordlist FILE` instead (replacing FILE with the file name).

+Be sure not to add any extra spaces, unless those spaces are actually a part of a password.

+Each line is used verbatim as a single password when using the `--passwordlist` option (and none of the features from above are applied).
+You can however use any of the Typos features described below to try different variations of the passwords in the passwordlist.

 ## Typos ##

-This next feature also expands the number of passwords that need to be tried.
-It’s an attempt to guess possible typos you may have inadvertently made while first typing in the password, although it can be useful for other purposes too.
-It’s enabled with the `--typos #` command line option (with `#` replaced with a count of typos).
-With this option, you tell *btcrecover* up to how many typos you’d like it to add to each password (that’s generated from the rules above), along with a list of different types of typos you’d like it to test, and it goes through all possible combinations for you (including the no-typos-present possibility).
-Here is a summary of the basic types of typos along with the command line options which enable each:
+*btcrecover* can generate different variations of passwords to find typos or mistakes you may have inadvertently made while typing a password in or writing one down.
+This feature is enabled by including one or more command-line options when you run *btcrecover*.

+With the `--typos #` command-line option (with `#` replaced with a count of typos), you tell *btcrecover* up to how many typos you’d like it to add to each password (that has been either generated from a token file or taken from a passwordlist as described above).
+You must also specify the types of typos you’d like it to generate, and it goes through all possible combinations for you (including the no-typos-present possibility).
+Here is a summary of the basic types of typos along with the command-line options which enable each:

  * `--typos-capslock` - tries the whole password with caps lock turned on
  * `--typos-swap`     - swaps two adjacent characters